fedemahf/blog/_posts/2024-04-11-reverse-proxing-multiple-github-pages-websites-into-one-subdomain-using-nginx.md

 ## Post installation (optional)

+### SSH security
 I recommend taking some steps more for security.

-First, secure your SSH server in your VPS:
+Secure your SSH server in your VPS:
 - create a personal SSH key and use it to log into your user
 - disable SSH password authentication (`PasswordAuthentication no`) and root login (`PermitRootLogin no`)
 - install and configure fail2ban for the ssh daemon

 Useful tutorial: [How to Set Up SSH Keys on Debian 11](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-debian-11) by *Jamon Camisso*

+### CloudFlare security

 In my case, I'm using CloudFlare to proxy all the requests and hide the real location of my NGINX server.
 If all the requests to my NGINX server are coming from CloudFlare, then I only need to listen to CloudFlare IPs.
-I used the [Allow CloudFlare only](https://gist.github.com/Manouchehri/cdd4e56db6596e7c3c5a) script by *Manouchehri* to drop all the connections in ports 80,443 that don't come from CloudFlare.
+I used the [Allow CloudFlare only](https://gist.github.com/Manouchehri/cdd4e56db6596e7c3c5a) script by *Manouchehri* to drop all connections on ports 80,443 that aren't coming from CloudFlare.

 Also, I used the [`cloudflare-sync-ips.sh` script](https://github.com/ergin/nginx-cloudflare-real-ip) by *ergin* to see the real user IPs in the NGINX access log.